MikeShepard/SQLPSX/readme.txt

 10. Run Write-SmoToCsvFile.ps1 to import the csv file into the database

 What's New
+    Version 2.2
+        Modifed SQLIse module
+            Added table and object browser
+            Added PoshMode (like sqlcmdmode)
+            Added ability to output to variable
+            Added saved connection feature
+        Added OracleIse module
+        Added OracleClient module used by OracleIse
+        Included WPK and ISECreamBasic modules from PowerShellPack and ISECream projects Added SQLPSX installer
-    Version 2.1
+        Fixed issue with adolib new-connection using SQL authentication Version 2.1
         Add SQLIse module.
         Minor fixes to SQLMaint module.